Really? Paper QSL cards?

 Ham radio has been quite a journey so far and I have made many nice friends along the way.
 I enjoy operating and all of the things that go into building a station.
 Over the years I have moved about and built several stations each time learning different things.
 The most important advice I can give anyone starting out is don't cut corners and do it right the first time.
 I prefer spending my time on the air, not repairing things.

 One style of operating that I find most enjoyable is campsite portable.
 The days of schlepping a small radio to a mountain top are behind me.
 Now I operate from the comfort of our small camper.
-While I have big antennas at home I still find it exciting to be able to contact another Amateur Radio operator in the USA or around the world with a simple wire antenna in the woods.
+Although I have big antennas at home I still find it exciting to be able to contact another Amateur Radio operator in the USA or around the world with a simple wire antenna in the woods.
 ARRL Field Day is one of my favorite on air activities so camping with ham radio is like playing Field Day any time.

 I am a member of the ARRL, the Frankford Radio Club and the Southington Amateur Radio Association.
 I enjoy contesting, DXing and casual operating on the HF bands.